samsheffield/O_C-HemisphereSuite/README.md

 Hemisphere Suite: Alternate Alternate Firmware for Ornament and Crime (Nandemo Branch)
 ===

-### new
+### new stuff:

 Crash - VC controllable version of Dr Crusher (Applet)

 Juggler - Weird 3-way switch that can pass CV (Independently on B, C, and D, and sequentially? mixed? on A).
 There's a gated out mode too.
+(Application)

 ### firmware: